KTCK-FM: Memories 96.7 FM

 A couple months later, the KNKI call letters were established, but the station did not sign on until November 1998, under the control of Disney/ABC Radio.
-After launching on November 23, 1998, as Memories 96.7 FM, playing soft oldies from the 1950s to the 1970s, it changed call signs to KMEO on December 28, 1998.
+After launching on November 23, 1998, as "Memories 96.7 FM", playing soft oldies from the 1950s to the 1970s, it changed call signs to KMEO on December 28, 1998.

 During overnight hours, KMEO switched to live "Memories"/"Unforgettable Favorites" programming from ABC Music Radio.
-Previously live, local programming was briefly replaced by ABC Radio's corporate "Memories" satellite programming for a full 24 hours on June 26, 2003, until 5pm on June 27, 2003 when the "Memories" format was dropped.
+Previously live, local programming was briefly replaced by ABC Radio's corporate "Memories" satellite programming for a full 24 hours on June 26, 2003, until 5pm on June 27, 2003, when the "Memories" format was dropped.

 96.7 The Texas Twister

-96.7 The Twister (alternately "The Texas Twister") officially "touched down" at 5 pm on June 27, 2003.
+KMEO relaunched as "96.7 The Twister" (alternately "The Texas Twister") at 5 pm on June 27, 2003.
 The last song heard on "Memories" was "Thanks For The Memory" by Bob Hope.
-This was followed by the first song on the "Twister", being "It's Five O'Clock Somewhere" by Alan Jackson.
+This was followed by the first song on the "Twister", "It's Five O'Clock Somewhere" by Alan Jackson.
 This was the start of 20,000 songs in a row without commercial interruption.
 Initially jockless, The Twister started adding DJs in September 2003.
 Its playlist was composed of "today's modern country hits" mixed with Texas country music, thus adopting the slogan "The Most New Country In Texas".
 The call letters were not officially changed to KTYS until October 21, 2003.
 On June 12, 2007, 24 Disney/ABC Radio stations, including KTYS, merged into Citadel Broadcasting's portfolio.
-The KMEO call letters have been reassigned to an American Family Radio-affiliate station in Mertzon, Texas.

 Platinum 96.7

-On June 30, 2008, at 5:28 a.m., after five years as The Twister, the station ended its tenure as a country station in favor of returning to Oldies as Platinum 96.7.
-The last song on "The Twister" was "Kiss My Country Ass" by Rhett Akins, while the first song on "Platinum" being "Hello, Goodbye" by The Beatles.
-From there, it broadcast a diverse oldies format, as the playlist was taken directly from the remnants of the former ABC Radio's corporate "Memories" music library; thus, their slogan was "Forgotten Hits Re-Discovered."
+On June 30, 2008, at 5:28 a.m., after five years as The Twister, the station ended its tenure as a country station in favor of returning to oldies as "Platinum 96.7".
+The last song on "The Twister" was "Kiss My Country Ass" by Rhett Akins, while the first song on "Platinum" was "Hello, Goodbye" by The Beatles.
+From there, it broadcast a diverse oldies format, as the playlist was taken directly from the remnants of the former ABC Radio's corporate "Memories" music library; thus, their slogan was "Forgotten Hits Re-Discovered".
 It also marked a return of a few former "Memories" personalities with Ron Chapman as the station's consultant.
-The callsign was changed to KPMZ on July 2, 2008 (referring to a PlatinuM record and paying homage to "Memories 96.7").
+The callsign was changed to KPMZ on July 2, 2008 (referring to a platinum record and paying homage to "Memories 96.7").
 The "Texas Twister" format was moved to its sister station KSCS's HD-2 signal.
 KPMZ ceased transmitting its digital "HD Radio" signal in 2009.
 Because the license to broadcast digital "HD Radio" is perpetual, the station could resume digital broadcasts at any time.